for the kid whose teeth are about to get busy—

 Tooth Fairy Call Before or After Getting Braces

 Braces are a milestone that most kids approach with some amount of dread.
-A Tooth Fairy call — slightly older in tone, a little tongue-in-cheek — is a surprising way to make the day feel like an event instead of a procedure.
+A Tooth Fairy call — calm, specific, and a little magical — is a surprising way to make the day feel like an event instead of a procedure.

 Night before or same day